Visa Sponsorship Construction Worker Jobs in Portugal 2026

 • Unused concrete or other materials should be smoothed and leveled.

-• Clear the area of debris and debris and get rid of any materials that are left behind.
+• Clear the area of debris and get rid of any materials that are left behind.

 • Where applicable, place activity signals.